marcodelpin/ultimate_bug_scanner/README.md

 ## 🎯 **The Solution: Your 24/7 Bug Hunting Partner**

+### 🧠 Language-Aware Meta-Runner
+- `ubs` auto-detects **JavaScript/TypeScript, Python, C++, and Rust** in the same repo and fanns out to per-language scanners.
+- Each scanner lives under `modules/ubs-<lang>.sh`, ships independently, and supports `--format text|json|sarif` for consistent downstream tooling.
+- Modules download lazily (PATH → repo `modules/` → cached under `${XDG_DATA_HOME:-$HOME/.local/share}/ubs/modules`) and are validated before execution.
+- Results from every language merge into one text/JSON/SARIF report via `jq`, so CI systems and AI agents only have to parse a single artifact.

-Ultimate Bug Scanner is like having a senior developer review every line of code **in under 5 seconds**:
+Ultimate Bug Scanner is like having a senior developer review every line of code **in under 5 seconds**; it's the perfect automated companion to your favorite coding agent:

 ```bash
 $ ubs .